siddharthroy12/insta-clone/README.md

 -   [ ] User can follow other users
 -   [ ] User can see other users posts (people who the user follows)
 -   [ ] User can see a global feed of images
+-   [ ] Admin page to delete and create users and posts